gosuri/uiprogress/README.md

     time.Sleep(waitTime)
   }
 }()

-// wait for a collection of goroutines to finish wg.Wait()
+// wait for all the go routines to finish wg.Wait()
 ```